The glossary for all organisations

 Sustainability Reporting

-The process of disclosing a company’s environmental, social, and governance (ESG) performance to stakeholders, highlighting sustainability efforts.
+The process of disclosing a company’s environmental, social, and governance (ESG) performance to stakeholders, demonstrating its sustainability efforts and impact.

 Source: